hbctraining/Intro-to-shell-flipped/lessons/01_the_filesystem.md

 $ pwd
 ```

-In the output here, each folder is separated from it's "parent" or "child" folder by a "/", and the output starts with the root `/` directory.
+In the output here, each folder is separated from its "parent" or "child" folder by a "/", and the output starts with the root `/` directory.
 So, you are now able to determine the location of `raw_fastq` directory relative to the root directory!

 But which is your pre-designated home folder?
 No matter where you have navigated to in the file system, just typing in `cd` will bring you to your home directory.